memes/f5-bootstrap-gcp-project/README.md

 # F5 project bootstrap

 > NOTE: this repo is a poor substitute for a true GCP Project Factory and
-> Organzition policy.
+> Organization policy.
 I recommend Google's published
 > [Terraform modules](https://registry.terraform.io/modules/terraform-google-modules)
 > to implement a fully defined approach to project creation and birthright
 > accounts.